Nýrsko: Economy

 The town is known for Okula Nýrsko, which was a major manufacturer of spectacle optics and mechanics.
 The local production started already in 1895, when the company was moved from Vienna.
-Nowadays, the company is still an important regional employer, but the production specializes mainly in plastics.
+Nowadays, the company is still an important regional employer, but the production specialises mainly in plastics.

 Transport

 Nýrsko is located on the railway line Prague–Plzeň–Železná Ruda and thus has a direct connection to the capital.